arantespp/arantespp.com/posts/planning/me.md

 - To be a person who is light to others
 - To be a great person to my family
+- To be a time wealth and minimalist person

 ### Eat healthy